risk-first/website/thinking/Meeting-Reality.md

 ## The Cost Of Meeting Reality

 Meeting reality _in full_ is costly.
-For example, putting your software in front of users in production will definitely put you into contact with reality.
-You'll learn a lot.
-But there are lots of tasks that are _expensive_:
+There are lots of tasks that are _expensive_:

 - The Release Process
 - Training Users
 - Getting users to use your system
 - Gathering feedback

-All of these steps take a lot of effort and time.
-But you don't have to meet the "whole of reality" in one go.
+These steps take a lot of effort and time, but you don't have to meet the "whole of reality" in one go.
 You can meet it in a limited way which is less expensive.
-This is why we have activities like User Acceptance Testing (UAT) or incremental delivery.
-They give us some flavour of reality, but more cheaply and sooner.

-Beta-releases and releasing to small populations of users also allow us to meet reality, but in a less risky way.

-In all, to de-risk, you should try and meet reality:
+To de-risk these big operations, you should try to meet reality:

 - **Sooner**: so you have time to mitigate the hidden risks it uncovers.
 - **More Frequently**: so the hidden risks don't hit you all at once.
 - **In Smaller Chunks**: so you're not over-burdened by hidden risks all in one go.
 - **With Feedback**: if you don't collect feedback from the experience of meeting reality, hidden risks _stay hidden_.

+### Example: User Acceptance Testing (UAT)

+Putting your software in front of users in production will definitely put you into contact with reality.
+You'll learn a lot.

+Beta-releases and releasing to small populations of users also allow us to meet reality, but in a less risky way.

 ![Testing flushes out Hidden Risk, but increases Schedule Risk](../images/generated/introduction/meeting_reality_testing.png)

+Activities like User Acceptance Testing (UAT) or incremental delivery give us some flavour of reality, but more cheaply and sooner.

 ## Summary